Alex-DG/ar-8thwall-ripple-effect/readme.md

 # Install dependencies (only the first time)
 yarn

-# Run the local server at localhost:8080
+# Run the local server
 yarn dev

-# Run the local server at your public IP address
-yarn dev --host

 # Build for production in the dist/ directory
 yarn build